Superformula/frontend-test/README.md

 </details>

-## Run the Application (Test Mode)
+## Run Cypress (Dev Mode)
 Cypress is the end-to-end testing tool used in this project.
 It simulates real user interactions and returns precious test feedback.

 Make sure your server is running locally first:
   ```shell script
   $ yarn dev
   ```

 Run Cypress in dev mode:
   ```shell script
   $ yarn cypress:open
   ```

+## Run Cypress (Test Mode)
+By running Cypress in the test mode, it will provide you videos and screenshots of the whole test flow.

+Make sure to stop your local server (`yarn dev`) first.

 Run Cypress in test mode:
   ```shell script
   $ yarn test
   ```

-**PS:** By running Cypress in the test mode, it will provide you videos and screenshots of the whole test flow.

 ## Build the Application (Production Mode)
 To create an optimized and bundled version of the project, follow the instructions below.